 Entrust your case to attorney John Freeman, a former prosecutor now turned defense lawyer with more than 30 years of criminal law experience.

-Money Laundering And Businesses
+Money Laundering and Businesses

-Degrees Of Money Laundering Under Michigan Law
+Degrees of Money Laundering Under Michigan Law

-Money laundering offenses are classified into four classes, or degrees, with first-degree offenses being the most serious.
-The classification in a particular case depends on factors like the value of the crime’s proceeds, whether the offense involved drugs in some way, and whether the laundering promoted the commission of a crime.
 Only fourth-degree money laundering is considered a misdemeanor offense.
-Third-degree, second-degree and first-degree offenses are felonies with increasingly serious sentencing guidelines.
+Third-degree, second-degree, and first-degree offenses are felonies with increasingly serious sentencing guidelines.
 Conviction on a first-degree money laundering offense, for instance, can result in up to 20 years in jail as well as a fine of $500,000 or more.

-Contact A Trial-Tested Attorney Today
+Contact a Trial-Tested Attorney Today

-For a free initial phone consultation with the Law Office of John Freeman, call 248-250-9950 or send us an e-mail.
-In an emergency, call 313-330-2653 at any time of day.
+For a free initial phone consultation with the Law Office of John Freeman, call 248-250-9950 or contact us online.